IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control: Introduction

 \subsection{Contribution}

-We introduce inductive graph reinforcement learning (IG-RL) which combines the inductive capabilities of graph-convolutional networks (GCNs)~\cite{hamilton2017inductive} with a new decentralized RL (DEC-RL) framework.
-In our independent $Q$-Learning (IQL) formulation multi-agent RL is replaced by a shared policy, learnt and applied in a decentralized fashion.
+We introduce inductive graph reinforcement learning (IG-RL), which combines the inductive capabilities of graph-convolutional networks (GCNs)~\cite{hamilton2017inductive} with a new decentralized RL (DEC-RL) framework.
+In our independent Q-Learning (IQL) formulation, multi-agent RL is replaced by a shared policy, learned and applied in a decentralized fashion.

 We define the topology of the computational graph of the GCN based on the current dynamic state of the road network (e.g., including the position of moving entities such as cars).